Running Cramps - Treatment and Avoidance

 There are a few things that may help to relieve the symptoms of cramp.

-Generally, an attack of cramp will be the end of your running for the day.
+- Prevention - Generally, an attack of cramp will be the end of your running for the day.
 Therefore, treatment isn't really the main thing that is going to help with this in the long term.
-More important is the use of preventative measures which include
+More important is the use of preventative measures which include.

-Similarly to above you must make sure you have enough water on board.
+- Hydration - Similarly to the above you must make sure you have enough water on board.
 Ironically a number of athletes over the years have taken on too much water and thus reduced the concentration of minerals in their system and in that way induced cramps.
 This is much less common, however, that people not having drunk enough.